youli99/recommender-system/readme.md

 | Recall@10    | 0.2907       | 0.2640       | 0.2955         | 0.2290                  | 0.3180 | 0.3469                 |
 | MAP@10       | 0.1576       | 0.1443       | 0.1681         | 0.1320                  | 0.1772 | 0.1958                 |
 | Kaggle Score | 0.1241       | --           | --             | 0.0166                  | 0.1674 | 0.1964                 |

+I ranked first in the final kaggle contest!

+## 4. File structure

+**Codes for model**
+- 1_clean_items_table.ipynb: The codes to clean the items table, especially the title and the author field
+- 2_dataset_division.ipynb: The codes to separate the training and test set
+- 3_item_openai.ipynb: The codes to call OpenAI API
+- 4_seq_model.ipynb: The model for sequencial patterns
+- 5_find_best_for_kaggle.ipynb: The codes to generate results to upload on kaggle
+- 6_generate_results_for_report.ipynb: The codes to generate results used in the report
+- map_10.py: The two functions to calculate MAP@10
+- transformer_checkpoint.pt: The trained parameters of the model for sequencial patterns

+**Codes for UI**
+- data: Contains the data needed to run the UI. **Three files are missing due to large size** (score_cf_normalized.npy, score_hybrid_full.npy, score_semantic_normalized.npy), which record the prediction matrix.
+- pages: Contains the pages in the UI.
+- utils:
+  - BookInfoGetter.py: Contains the class to get book info, including the book covers
+  - HistoryGetter.py: Contains the class to get user history
+  - Recommender.py: Contains the class to generate recommendations for the UI